FraunhoferIEE/vpp-dataspace-demo/README.md

 # Demonstator: Building a VPP using dataspace technlogies

-This repository contains the soruce code to build and deploy a small scale dataspace.
+This repository contains the source code to build and deploy a small scale dataspace.
 The demonstator showcases how the EDC connector technology can be used to simply the migration of DERs between VPPs.

 ## Prerequirements